l4e21/Interactive-Prolog-Tutorial/README.md

-# Power of Prolog Notes
+# Power of Prolog Interactive Tutorial

 This project is meant to serve as an interactive version of https://www.metalevel.at/prolog/introduction.
 It will teach you how to edit and work with Swi-Prolog projects naturally and the fundamentals of Prolog.